bdnorris/DES-340/lectures/lecture17-layout-flexbox.md

 }
 ```

 In this case, I've declared the `<section>` element to be a flex parent, making all of the `<div>` elements flex children.
-That relationship doesn't go past this parent child relationship, so your markup is very important here.
+That relationship doesn't go past this parent-child relationship, so your markup is very important here.

 Flex children can also be flex parents though.
 We'll look at this in a bit.

 The easiest way to use flexbox is just to declare it on the parent.
 There a bunch of defaults that come into play, and you will automatically create a vertical row of boxes that flex to fill the space of the parent.
 That's just one line of CSS!

-But, the complete flexbox spec is huge, and has a lot of properties, so it takes a bit of time to learn.
+But, the complete flexbox spec is huge and has a lot of properties, so it takes a bit of time to learn.
 This CSS Tricks article on this is indispensable, and you should refer to it often while you're learning, and even for quite a while after you learn the basics.

 [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)